Raspberry Lemon Curd Sandwich Cookies made with Pasta Frolla Dough

 • Using a fork gently mix together the eggs and dry ingredients until you form a crumbly dough.

-• Tip the mixture out onto yout counter or board and begin to bring it together.
+• Tip the mixture out onto your counter or board and begin to bring it together.
 Gently knead a few times until the dough is smooth.

 Pasta Frolla Sandwich Cookies for Easter